jneless/emqx-docs/en_US/data-integration/rule-sql-builtin-functions.md

 str_utf8(json_decode('[{"msg": "hello"}]')) = '[{"msg":"hello"}]'

 # Trailing zeros are truncated
-# Contains 10 number of digits past the decimal point
+# Up to 10 digits are preserved past the decimal point
 str_utf8(0.30000000040) = '0.3000000004'
 str_utf8(0.30000000004) = '0.3'

-# Contains at most 10 number of digits past the decimal point
+# Rounded to 10 digits after the decimal
+# Rounded after the 10th digit
 str_utf8(3.14159265359) = '3.1415926536'
 str_utf8(0.000000314159265359) = '0.0000003142'
 ```

 ### str_utf16_le(Term: any) -> binary

-Converts any type of `Term` to a UTF-16 little-endian encoded string.
+Converts any `Term` to a UTF-16 little-endian encoded binary string.

 ::: tip

-UTF-16-little-endian encoded strings generally cannot be printed properly in JSON objects.
-They are generally treated as binary data in EMQX.
-Please call the bin2hexstr function to convert it into a corresponding string consisting of hexadecimal digits.
+UTF-16 little-endian encoded strings may not display properly in JSON objects.
+They are typically treated as binary data in EMQX.
+To convert them into a readable string of hexadecimal digits, use the `bin2hexstr` function.
-It is generally used in systems that use little-endian UTF-16 encoding, such as Microsoft SQL Server.
+This encoding is generally used in systems like Microsoft SQL Server that rely on little-endian UTF-16 encoding.

 :::